grahamcarlyle/dojo-scalajs-intro/README.md

 ## Run some tests

-The ScalaTest, the common Scala testing framework relies on a reflection which doesn't work with Scala.js.
+The implementation of ScalaTest, the common Scala testing framework relies on reflection which doesn't work with Scala.js.
 So lets look at the test written with another testing framework.

 * Run the tests with the sbt task "test"
 * Add a test for the exception example